 - Identifying and reporting software bugs: The tea Protocol is rewarding network participants who identify and report software errors—in both the tea Protocol and projects registered with the tea network.
 Core developers will be organizing and sponsoring incentivized challenge events to encourage users to attempt to compromise the protocol.

 - General protocol participation: Incentivized Testnet participants have many opportunities to earn points.
 Creating an account, logging in, experimenting with staking, joining a challenge event, and reporting protocol errors are just some of the activities eligible for reward points.

 Using or participating in any decentralized test network always confers risk.
 Let’s examine the risks associated with using the beta version of the tea Protocol:

-- Participants will receive a tea-native wallet: At testnet launch, the tea Protocol will only support a software-based embedded digital wallet.
+- Participants will receive a tea-native wallet: At the Incentivized Testnet’s launch, the tea Protocol will only support a software-based embedded digital wallet.

-- Testnet tokens have no value: Testnet participants will receive testnet tokens distributed by the protocol’s Proof-of-Contribution rewards system on a daily basis.
-The testnet tokens distributed during tea’s testnet phase have no redeemable value during the testing period.
-Testnet tokens are worthless and are designed for testing purposes only.
-Testnet tokens cannot be redeemed for blockchain tokens and/or other benefits at a later time.
+- Testnet TEA tokens have no value: Testnet participants will receive testnet TEA tokens distributed by the protocol’s teaRank rewards system on a daily basis.
+The testnet TEA tokens distributed during tea’s Incentivized Testnet phase have no redeemable value during the testing period.
+Testnet TEA tokens are worthless and are designed for testing purposes only, and cannot be redeemed for blockchain tokens and/or other benefits at a later time.

-- Staked testnet tokens can be slashed: Registered software projects that don’t comply with protocol rules can be penalized.
-Test tokens held by both project maintainers and project supporters can be slashed.
+- Staked testnet TEA tokens can be slashed: Registered software projects that don’t comply with protocol rules may be penalized.
+Testnet TEA tokens held by both project maintainers and project supporters can potentially be slashed.